mnorkin/yes-kafka/README.md

 }, { codec: Kafka.COMPRESSION_SNAPPY })
 ```

-By default __no-kafka__ will use asynchronous compression and decompression.
+By default __yes-kafka__ will use asynchronous compression and decompression.
 Disable async compression/decompression (and use sync) with `asyncCompression` option (synchronous Gzip is not availble in node < 0.11):

 Producer: